2023 Reading List

 Details: 503 pages / published 2007 by Atria Books

-TV series I've watched this year & recommend: Our Planet // Black Mirror // Stranger Things
+TV series I watched: Our Planet // Black Mirror // Stranger Things

 Vinegar Hill